USEPA/EPA_MOVES_Model/docs/AnatomyOfARunspec.md

 <geographicoutputdetail description="NATION"/>
 ```

-The **geographicoutputdetail** element is set in the "Output Aggregation" box in the "Output Emissions Detail" section of the MOVES GUI.
+The **geographicoutputdetail** element is set in the "Output Aggregation" box in the "Output Emissions Detail" Panel of the MOVES GUI.
 This element has one attribute: *description*.

 Valid entries for *description* are:

-* NATION - aggregate outputs at over the entire nation
+* NATION - aggregate outputs over all geographical detail
 * STATE - aggregate outputs by state
-* COUNTY - aggregate outputs by count
+* COUNTY - aggregate outputs by county
 * ZONE - aggregate outputs by zone
 * LINK - aggregate outputs by link (Project mode only)